Copyright 1994 - 2023 Bill's Bible Basics

 Allow me to reiterate that this is simply my personal theory and speculation, which I obviously cannot prove one way or the other; but it is interesting food for thought.
 Unless you can provide me with a convincing explanation regarding why no miracle is mentioned in the Books of the Maccabees, or in the writings of Josephus, and why both Christians and Jews reject the Books of the Maccabees as Divinely Inspired text, I will stick with my theory.

 With these thoughts I will bring this article to a close.
 I hope that you have found it informative, and I pray that it has been a blessing and an inspiration in your life.
 If you have enjoyed reading this article, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also appreciate if you would take the time to click or tap on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which are related to this article, and which are likewise located on this very same Bill's Bible Basics website: